teambit/docs/docs/components/components/path.md

 title: Path
 ---

 Components are created in a directory using the name configured in your defaultScope in your workspace.jsonc.
-The defaultScope should be configured as your `username.collectionName` and cannot contain a `/`.
+The defaultScope should be configured as your `username.scope-name` and cannot contain a `/`.
 If you would like to change the default behavior of where you components are created you should use the `--path` flag.

 ```bash
 bit create react-component ui/button --path bit/components